-The Zen Bluetooth Receiver closely resembles the iFi Zen DAC in both look and feel.
-At 1.05 lbs., it’s just a hare lighter than it’s 1.08 lb. blood brother, but the difference is basically negligible when you hold them both in your hands.
+The Zen Bluetooth Receiver closely resembles the iFi Zen DAC in both looks and feel.
+At 1.05 lbs., it’s just a hair lighter than its 1.08 lb. blood brother, but the difference is basically negligible when you hold them both in your hands.

 Everything here feels solid to the touch.
 There aren’t too many buttons or knobs to speak of, so let’s get into the features of this thing, and find out what it actually does.

 The Zen Blue might seem a bit intimidating at first, but don’t fret.
 It has but one button on the left, with a center iFi logo that illuminates different colors, and another light on the right that also displays colors.
 Cool.
 Colors.